 Young ravens may travel in flocks, but older birds find a partner.
 Once the birds have formed a couple, they claim a territory, which they will defend if necessary.

-Ravens eat fruits, vegetables and meat, which makes them omnivores.
-Experts at locating food, ravens will snack on a wide range of foods, including insects, small lizards, grains, berries, fruit, road kill, small animals and human food waste.
+Ravens eat fruits, vegetables, and meat, which makes them omnivores.
+Experts at locating food, ravens will snack on a wide range of foods, including small animals such as insects and some lizards, grains, berries, fruit, road kill, and human food waste.

 Known as a very intelligent bird, ravens owe their smarts to their large brains.
 Studies have shown that ravens can solve problems and imitate.